mahavedalla/mahavedalla/docs/questions/nibbana/does-one-become-united-with-nibbana.md

-# Does one become united with Nibbāna?
+Question: Does one become united with Nibbāna?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: -